schollz/croc/README.md

 <p align="center"><code>curl https://getcroc.schollz.com | bash</code></p>

-*croc* is a tool that allows any two computers to simply and securely transfer files and folders.
-There are many tools that can do this but AFAIK *croc* is the only tool that is easily installed and used on any platform, *and* has secure peer-to-peer transferring (through a relay), allows multiple files, *and* has the capability to resume broken transfers.
+`croc` is a tool that allows any two computers to simply and securely transfer files and folders.
+AFAIK, this is the only CLI file-transfer tool that:

+- enables **cross-platform** transferes (Windows, Linux, Mac)
+- enables secure **peer-to-peer** transferring (through a relay)
+- allows **multiple file** transfers
+- allows **resuming transfers** that are interrupted
+- does *not* require a server or port-forwarding

-For more information on how croc works, see [my blog post](https://schollz.com/software/croc).
+For more information on how `croc` works, see [my blog post](https://schollz.com/software/croc6).

 ## Install